REQUEST A QUOTE

 Once you’ve booked the interpreters, it’s crucial to ensure they receive all necessary preparation materials.
 This includes the pre-written ceremony scripts, poems, vows, speeches, toasts, and any musical selections with lyrics.
 Please also provide the names of any wedding party or family members who will be called by name, including the officiant.

-The interpreters will practice any materials given with sufficient time to provide the clearest communication possible.
-We understand some people don’t write their speeches until the last minute, but please keep in mind that part of an interpreters’ job is to show up prepared for your big day!
+We understand some people don’t write their speeches until the last minute, but please keep in mind that part of an interpreters’ job is to show up fully prepared for your big day!

 Wedding Rehearsal Considerations